-U.S. Navy sailor’s mom encouraged him to pass military details to China, prosecutor says
+US Navy sailor’s mom encouraged him to pass military details to China, prosecutor says

 Sheppard said the officer also told Wei to buy a computer and phone to pass the information, and that if Wei provided a receipt, the Chinese government would reimburse him for the expenses.

-Defense attorney Jason Conforti told the court that Wei is not a danger to the community and no longer has access to any military information.
+Conforti told the court that Wei is not a danger to the community and no longer has access to any military information.

 Sheppard countered that Wei’s actions put thousands of sailors at risk by revealing sensitive information on Navy ships.